heubergen/yt-movie-collection/README.md

 * [jQuery](https://github.com/jquery/jquery)

 ## Install
-Just clone the git repo and enter your db details in the json_parser.php file.
+Clone the git repo and enter your db details in the json_parser.php file.
+Create a TABLE_HERE table manually. id is unique.